mtpeterson/Flow-Fields-Hackathon/README.md

 The entire project, along with pictures and videos, can be found on my [Behance](https://www.behance.net/gallery/185467187/Flow-Fields-Hackathon-Project).

 ## At a glance
-The flow field is created by simulating ten thousand particles moving across a field of vectors.
+The flow field is created by simulating **ten thousand** particles moving across a field of vectors.
 The vectors are semi-randomly determined using a Perlin Noise function.
 As the simulation runs, the vectors slowly change using the third dimension of the noise function.
-A visualization of the vector field can be seen below:
+A visualization of the vector field can be seen below.
 ![A visualization of the Perlin Noise vector field used for the particle simulation](./Vector-Field-Visualization.png)

+The particles are generated at random, and their movement is determined by the vectors.
+For each particle, the nearest vector is found and is used to calculate changes to the velocity of the particle.
+Each frame, a semi-transparent line is drawn between the particle and its previous position.
+The low opacity allows for a better visualization of the 10,000 particles, giving the result more depth and making the image seem to fade into existence.
+Seen below is a simulation run for a short time of around 30 seconds.
 ![A picture of one of the flow field simulations](./Flow-Field-White.png)